 RECOMMENDATION EXPLANATION FOR DEPARTURE 1.
 Lay solid foundations for management and oversight 1.1 A listed entity should have and disclose a board charter setting out: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management.
-The Company does not have a board charter as it is not deemed necessary at this stage because the current Board members are fully conversant with their respective roles and responsibilities.
+The Company does not have a board charter.
+The Board is satisfied that its members and management have a clear understanding of their respective roles and responsibilities as set out in the Company's Corporate Governance Statement and a charter is unnecessary.
 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
 Written agreements setting out the terms of directors' appointments are considered unnecessary due to the long standing professional associations that exist between the current directors.
 1.5 A listed entity should: (a) have and disclose a diversity policy: (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and (c) disclose in relation to each reporting period: (1) the measurable objectives set for that period to achieve gender diversity; (2) the entity's progress towards achieving those objectives; and The Company does not have a diversity policy.
 Due to the current size of the Company's operations the Board considers it to be impractical to establish a gender diversity policy with meaningful measurable objectives.